 Think of Butter Mochi as Hawaii’s version of the blondie/brownie.
 It has a deep golden top, and is just a bit chewy and sweet.
 It's like vanilla butter cake crossed with mochi.
 Heavenly!
 Butter Mochi is usually baked in a 9×13 tray and cut into squares for snacking.
 It’s meant to be shared and eaten at room temperature. | See also: Mochi

 Chili Pepper Water is Hawaii’s answer to hot sauce!
 It’s made from Hawaiian chilis, garlic, sea salt, and vinegar.
 This is a super popular condiment you’ll find at all local restaurants and supermarkets.
 Or you can make your own easily.
 Chili Pepper Water post here.

 A dry Japanese seasoning made from a mix of seaweed, dried fish, sesame seeds, and much more.
 It comes in a bottle and you just shake it on/in anything you want to use it with.
 No need to cook furikake, it's ready to eat as-is.
 Furikake has so many uses!
 We sprinkle it on top of rice for a snack, use it to make furikake chex mix, furikake cookies (adds nice savory bit to the cookies), furikake salmon, and of course for Hawaiian Hurricane Popcorn.

 Haupia is a traditional Hawaiian dessert.
-It’s often referred to as "coconut pudding."
-It actually has a texture that’s halfway between pudding and jelly, and best eaten with your fingers for dessert (or snack!)
+It's often referred to as "coconut pudding."
+It actually has a texture that's halfway between pudding and jelly, and best eaten with your fingers for dessert (or snack!)
 Haupia is served slightly chilled, and cut in small rectangles.
 Haupia has four main ingredients: coconut milk, sugar, cornstarch, and water.
 Click here for the traditional haupia recipe and here for an updated haupia recipe made with agar agar instead of cornstarch (which I personally prefer ^_^)

 It's just popcorn, hot and fresh.
 Tossed with melted butter.
 And lots of furikake.
 And kakimochi (which also goes by the name “arare” and “mochi crunch”).
 It looks like a hurricane.
 A Hawaiian hurricane.
 Hurricane Popcorn post here.